barker29/hillsboro-crashes/docs/index.markdown

 layout: home
 ---

-This site is an attempt to do real-time tracking of car crashes in Hillsboro, Oregon.
+This site is an attempt to do ongoing tracking of car crashes in Hillsboro, Oregon.

-The [Transportation Committee](https://www.hillsboro-oregon.gov/our-city/commissions-committees-boards) appointed by the City Council receives a monthly report on some crashes in the city.
-The data here is compiled from those reports.
+Official data from ODOT is released with nearly a two-year delay, so the information here is compiled from  monthly reports to the [Transportation Committee](https://www.hillsboro-oregon.gov/our-city/commissions-committees-boards) under the Hillsboro City Council.

 ## Crash map